 The boys at the top of the hill stared at Bryce in mute shock mixed with inclinations of violence.
 By the time they looked towards Kevin, it was too late.
 Whatever retaliation they hoped to exact was drowned out in the seething wake of Kevin’s anger.
 He lashed out at them one at a time and all at once.
 Knife-handed chops to the neck, snap kicks to the side of the head, straight punches to the solar plexus, and one by one, as with Bryce, Kevin sent them hurtling down to earth below.

 “What the hell, you guys?” asked Daryl.

 “Chill out.
 It was just a joke.”
-Bryce snickered and joined his friends.
+Bryce snickered.
+He joined his friends.

-Kevin felt the anger percolate into hot pools that threatened to spill over from his eyes.
+Kevin felt the anger bubble into hot pools that threatened to spill over from his eyes.
 He absolutely could not let that happen.
 But Bryce and the other boys weren’t even looking at him anymore.
-They were already walking off, looking for their next piece of idle amusement.
+They were already walking off, searching for their next piece of idle amusement.
 Kevin turned to leave.